 Tea Plantations - again using Negombo as our starting point, we visited Kandy, Nurwara Eliya and the tea plantations.
 We did a stunning scenic train journey back to Kandy..

 We booked our flights and our hotel in Negombo with D&G Travel in Marlow, we flew with Sri Lankan Airlines on a non-stop flight which in total was about 11 hours from LHR to Colombo.
+I found some great tips for long haul flights on Create Joy Everyday - 5 Things you need to bring with you on a long haul flight.
 I then used Paradiso Travels in Negombo, Sri Lanka to organise the rest of our itinerary, provide our car with driver and book the necessary hotels and other arrangements like the train journey, whale watching and the national park safari.

 Both agents were excellent and I cannot fault their service.
 Being local Sara at Paradiso Travels knew the area well and had clearly built up some excellent contacts, found us some stunning hotels and our driver Vicky knew where to take us, where was good for lunch, a toilet stop and how to negotiate getting us onto the train (more on that challenge later).